JuliaSymbolics/SymbolicUtils.jl/page/representation.md

 ## Term representation and simplification

-Performance of symbolic simplification depends on the datastructures used to represent them.
+Performance of symbolic simplification depends on the datastructures used to represent terms.
 Efficient datastructures often have the advantage of automatic simplification, and of efficient storage.

 The most basic term representation simply holds a function call and stores the function and the arguments it is called with.
-This is done by the `Term` type in Symbolics.
+This is done by the `Term` type in SymbolicUtils.
 Functions that aren't commutative or associative, such as `sin` or `hypot` are stored as `Term`s.
 Commutatative and associative operations like `+`, `*`, and their supporting operations like `-`, `/` and `^`, when used on terms of type `<:Number`, stand to gain from the use of more efficient datastrucutres.

 All term representations must support `operation` and `arguments` functions.
 And they must define `istree` to return `true` when called with an instance of the type.
 Generic term-manipulation programs such as the rule-based rewriter make use of this interface to inspect expressions.
-In this way, the interface wins back the generality lost by having a zoo of term representations instead of one.
+In this way, the interface wins back the generality lost by having a zoo of term representations instead of one. (see [interface](/interface/) section for more on this.)

-### Representation of arithmetic
+### Preliminary representation of arithmetic

 Linear combinations such as $\alpha_1  x_1 + \alpha_2 x_2 +...+ \alpha_n x_n$ are represented by `Add(Dict(x₁ => α₁, x₂ => α₂, ..., xₙ => αₙ))`.
 Here, any $x_i$ may itself be other types mentioned here, except for `Add`.
 When an `Add` is added to an `Add`, we merge their dictionaries and add up matching coefficients to create a single "flattened" Add.